ashes999/learnhaxe/src/posts/creating-standalone-neko-games-on-windows-and-linux.md

 meta-tags: Haxe
 meta-publishedOn: 2015-02-26

-[Prototyping a pluggable-architecture](http:/ashes999.github.io/learnhaxe/neko-plugin-architecture-with-reflection.html) led me to the path of building my games against the `neko` target, and no other.
-That's manageable.
-The next question is, **how can I release a single zip that contains my game**, *without requiring users to install Neko themselves*?
+While prototyping a pluggable-architecture in my post on [[Neko Plugin Architecture with Reflection]], I frequently built my games to work against the `neko` target (and no other).
+While manageable, that begs the question: **how can I release a single zip that contains my game**, *without requiring users to install Neko themselves*?

 # On Windows